sigasi/sigasi_insights/content/veresta/_index.md

 # Installation

-To install Sigasi CLI, obtain a build ZIP and extract it.
+To install Sigasi Veresta, obtain a build ZIP and extract it.
 Then use either `sigasi-cli` (Linux / Mac) or `sigasi-cli.bat` (Windows).

 # Usage